How to Change Skateboard or Longboard Wheels: A Brief Guide

 Step 4: Mount the Wheels Back to Trucks

 Now you have inserted all the bearings in your new set of wheels.
-It’s time to mount the wheels back to the trucks.
+It’s time to mount the skateboard wheel back to the trucks.
 Just insert the truck’s screws back into their holes in the deck and tighten them with a screwdriver.
 Now repeat the same process for the rest of the three wheels.

 Following the steps given above, you’ll be able to change your skateboard and longboard wheels in a matter of minutes.
-Sometimes, replacing your wheels isn’t the optimal solution for your problem; proper maintenance can get your skateboard or longboard wheels like brand new.
+Sometimes, replacing your skateboard wheels isn’t the optimal solution for your problem; proper maintenance can get your skateboard or longboard wheels like brand new.

 So, it’s all up to you to replace your wheels or to maintain them.
 However, when your wheels are really in bad condition, it’s better to replace them with the new ones following the steps given above.

 Table of Contents